frees-io/freestyle/docs/src/main/tut/docs/cats/README.md

   }
 ```

-With this `Reader` handler in place, we can translate some of the previous programs and supply the configuration to get the end result with `Kleisli#run`.
+With this `Reader` handler in place, we can translate some of the previous programs and supply the configuration to get the end result with `Kleisli#run`:

 ```tut:book
 val configTraversing = traversingSeq.exec[WithConfig]